Markelloff2004/tenis/README.md

 3. Open the project in your IDE (e.g., IntelliJ IDEA).
 4. Locate the `Application` class (in `src/main/java`).
 5. Run the `main` method in that class.
+6. The application will be available at: http://localhost:8080

 ## Deploying using Docker